Cabeda/jecabeda-blog/src/pages/2023/20231116-checklists/index.md

 3. Automate small bits of the process with scripts
 4. Automate the entire process/Deprecate the process

 Looking back at this I find two tasks that I don't see being automated that much and that don't often have very good track of having process I follow.
 Development and peer review.
 And as I get bored very quickly, I think I should be taking a step of documenting how I go with each one of these.
-Depending on the project there might be bigger or less degrees of automations but here goes my checklist
+Depending on the project there might be bigger or less degrees of automations but here goes my checklists.

 ## Development checklist

 - [ ] What are the requirements?
 - [ ] Is there an architecture design?
 - [ ] What tests can I think of?
 Can I automate those?
-- [ ] Write the mocked implementation.
-Divide hard parts into multiple PR's
+- [ ] Write the mocked implementation (Divide hard parts into multiple PR's)
 - [ ] Write some logs on the stepping being done.
 Will be useful for later debugging
 - [ ] Make sure the tests and the code can be run on debug locally
+- [ ] Write the actual requirements
+- [ ] Run the tests until all green
+- [ ] Run the linter (if not automated)
+- [ ] Validate the tests coverage (if not automated)
+- [ ] Create PR
+- [ ] Review comments
+- [ ] Merge

 ## Peer review checklist